SirPepe/ornament/Readme.md

 Equality is checked with `===`.

-**Note for TypeScript:** Even though the transformer will accept literally any value at runtime, TS may infer a more restrictive type from the accessor's initial values.
+**Note for TypeScript:** Even though the transformer will accept literally any JSON-serializable value at runtime, TS may infer a more restrictive type from the accessor's initial values.
 Decorators can't currently change the type of class members they are applied to, so you man need to provide a type annotation.

 #### Options for `json(options?)`